-- vi.
-Submitted 11:11am Thursday 11:10am Friday 5 points deduction vii.
-Etc. - c.
-It is possible for the late penalty to exceed the number of points awarded for correct answers, but a zero (not a negative number) will be assigned in these cases.
-(Tip: Sometimes it is better to accept a small point deduction for a little extra time to work on your lab than to submit incomplete or rushed results.) - d.
-Extensions will NOT be granted due to lost work; be sure you back up and keep all of your work. - 5.
-Exam policies. - Exams must be taken at the scheduled time, unless you have submitted the Request for Excused Absence Form, and it has been approved by the instructor.
-Please contact your instructor in advance of the scheduled exam to schedule a make-up exam, except in the case of emergency. - b.
-You are expected to arrive to all exams on time.
-Students who arrive late to the exam will be permitted to begin the exam, until the first student leaves.
-After a student completes the exam and leaves, students who arrive late will not be permitted to begin the exam, will be asked to leave, and will be considered absent.
-Your absence will be considered unexcused, unless you submit a Request for Excused Absence Form, and it is approved by the instructor. - c.
-Make-up exam penalties: - i.
-Make-up exams for excused absences will not be penalized. - ii.
-Make-up exams for unexcused absences will be penalized 15%. - d.
-You are expected to finish all exams on time.
-Exams begin when schedule class time begins, and exams end when the scheduled class time ends.
-At the end of the scheduled class time, you are to stop working and turn in your exam.
-You may not continue working on your exam after the scheduled class time. - 6.
+- a.
+BuckeyePass is required for Carmen access.
+Any problem with accessing our course website, course materials, etc. due to issues involving BuckeyePass will not be excused or accommodated. - b.
+You should already be registered for BuckeyePass, as it is necessary to register for classes and pay tuition and fees.
+However, just in case you are not yet registered or just in case you would like to add an additional authentication device, you should be able to do so at buckeyepass.osu.edu.
+(It is recommended that you register more than one device as a backup in case you lose or forget your primary device.) - 7.
 Disability services policy.
 The University strives to make all learning experiences as accessible as possible.
 If you anticipate or experience academic barriers based on your disability (including mental health, chronic or temporary medical conditions), please let me know immediately so that we can privately discuss options.
 To establish reasonable accommodations, I may request that you register with Student Life Disability Services.
 After registration, make arrangements with me as soon as possible to discuss your accommodations so that they may be implemented in a timely fashion.
-SLDS contact information: slds@osu.edu; 614-292-3307; slds.osu.edu; 098 Baker Hall, 113 W. 12th Avenue. - 7.
+SLDS contact information: slds@osu.edu; 614-292-3307; slds.@osu.edu; 098 Baker Hall, 113 W. 12th Avenue. - 8.
 Academic misconduct policy.
-It is the responsibility of the Committee on Academic Misconduct to investigate or establish procedures for the investigation of all reported cases of student academic misconduct.
+It is the responsibility of the Committee on Academic Misconduct (COAM) to investigate or establish procedures for the investigation of all reported cases of student academic misconduct.
 The term "academic misconduct" includes all forms of student academic misconduct wherever committed; illustrated by, but not limited to, cases of plagiarism and dishonest practices in connection with examinations.
 Instructors shall report all instances of alleged academic misconduct to the committee (Faculty Rule 3335-5-487).
-For additional information, see the Code of Student Conduct: http://studentlife.osu.edu/pdfs/csc_12-31-07.pdf.
+For additional information, see the Code of Student Conduct: http://studentlife.osu.edu/pdfs/csc 12-31-07.pdf. - a.
+Avoid plagiarism!
+All open-ended responses to questions, prompts, etc. must be written entirely, nearly entirely, or at least in majority using your own words.
+Use credible sources, and cite all sources, including those only referenced, those